Zacharymk1213/grocery-guru/GroupProject/Inception-Elaboration-Team/DesignDocument.md

 # Design Document

-*This is the template for your design document.
-The parts in italics are concise explanations of what should go in the corresponding sections and should not appear in the final document.*

-**Author**: Zachary Kleiman
+**Author**: Zachary Kleiman, Jatin K. Marwaha

 ## 1 Design Considerations

-*The subsections below describe the issues that need to be addressed or resolved prior to or while completing the design, as well as issues that may influence the design process.*

 ### 1.1 Assumptions

-*Describe any assumption, background, or dependencies of the software, its use, the operational environment, or significant project issues.*
-We are attempting to create an application that will enable the user to keep track of his/her grocery lists.
-This will be generic and not associated with a particular store and will therefore allow the user to keep track of multiple lists.
-Suppose the following use case:
+We are creating an application that will enable the user to create , maintain and edit a grocery list.
+Assuming a User knows what products they want prior to shopping this would enable them to gain more utility from creating grocery lists.

-Target:
-- Pants
-- Hershey's bar

-Walmart:
-- Yogurt

-The user will be able to create two lists, one for Target and one for Walmart.

-Dependencies:
+The Application will have the following Dependencies:
 - Toast: to alert the user when required.
 - Android Studio: To compile the app since it's used to create the GUI.